El-apuesto/grant-geenie/README.md

-# Grant Geenie 🧞‍♂️
+# Grant Genie 🧞‍♂️

 **Find the perfect grants for your nonprofit, artist, or solopreneur.**

-Grant Geenie matches you with grants based on your location, organization type, and needs.
+Grant Genie matches you with grants based on your location, organization type, and needs.
 Discover federal grants + state-specific opportunities in minutes.

 ## Features